As a new visitor to my family

 verstaile HTML editor - Kompozer.

-Of course, you are asking - how do I get around your website and find useful information?
+Of course, you are asking - how do I get around your website and find

 All my family history information is contained in only two formats:-